mxashlynn/Yurivania-0/design/Notes.md

 ## Workign Map

-0. Title Screen
 1. Outset:
     - 1.A: Initial Tibby/Stheno Convo - Not Playable
     - 1.B: Intro Level - Playable
 2. Main Game: Find the Ghosts! - Playable
-3. Minigame: Find Alraune! - Playable
+3. Minigame: Find the Energies! - Playable
+4. Climax:
-4. Climax: Meet Suzuka! - Not Playable
+    - 4.A: Meet Suzuka!
+Meet Alraune! - Not Playable
-5. Conclusion: Arrive at the Ceremony - Not Playable
+    - 4.B: Arrive at the Ceremony - Not Playable
-6. Credits - Playable